 Warning Signs During Gum Graft Recovery That Need Immediate Attention

-Graft failure indicators include tissue turning white or gray instead of pink, graft appearing loose or separated, or significant recession within days of surgery.
-These require immediate evaluation.
+- Graft failure indicators – tissue turning white or gray instead of pink after the first 72 hours, graft appearing loose or separated from underlying tissue, or significant recession within days of surgery.
+These require immediate evaluation – call the office rather than waiting for a scheduled appointment.

-Infection symptoms include increasing pain after day three, pus or discharge, foul odor, fever above 100.4°F persisting beyond day one, or red streaking from surgical areas.
-Infections need antibiotic treatment.
+- Infection symptoms – increasing pain after day three, pus or discharge (distinct from the normal yellowish fibrin of healing), foul odor, fever above 100.4°F persisting beyond day one, or red streaking from surgical areas.
+Infections need antibiotic treatment and worsen without it.

-Excessive bleeding beyond normal oozing needs attention – bleeding that fills your mouth, continues despite 20 minutes of pressure, or starts suddenly after day one requires immediate contact.
+- Excessive bleeding beyond normal oozing – bleeding that fills your mouth, continues despite 20 minutes of sustained pressure, or starts suddenly after day one requires immediate contact.
+Don’t wait and hope it resolves.

-Pain that worsens instead of improving signals problems.
-Normal recovery involves progressively decreasing discomfort.
-Intensifying pain after day three needs evaluation.
+- Pain that worsens instead of improving – normal recovery involves progressively decreasing discomfort.
+Intensifying pain after day three is the signal that something needs evaluation, even if you’re not sure what.
+Trust that signal.

-When in doubt, contact our office.
+When in doubt, contact the office.
 We’d rather evaluate something minor that turns out to be normal healing than have you wait with a real problem that needs intervention.
-Your recovery instructions include specific contact protocols – use them when concerns arise rather than hoping issues resolve on their own.

 Common Gum Graft Recovery Mistakes That Compromise Results